The Invisible White Rabbit – A Parable in Determination

 The Invisible White Rabbit - A Parable in Determination - Providence Holistic Counseling Services - its not what you do every now and then consistency

 I walked out to the road, and in the spirit of a “challenge” to God, I “prayed” something like this, “God I can’t go on anymore, if you don’t help me, I will give up.
 I need a sign.
 I have nothing left.”
 About a minute later, a man drove up next to me and asked if I needed a ride and companionship.
-He looked like an interesting, safe and kind person, so I jumped in.
-He explained he might only be going a few miles before dropping me off, because he wanted to hit some antique stores in town.
-I was grateful for the ride, conversation and meeting such a nice guy.
+He looked like an interesting, safe, and kind person, so I jumped in.
+He explained he might only be going a few miles before dropping me off because he wanted to hit some antique stores in town.
+I was grateful for the ride, conversation, and meeting such a nice guy.
 He dropped me off in town a few minutes later.
-I felt a little better, but still not solid or inspired.
+I felt a little better, but I was still not solid or inspired.

 The Invisible White Rabbit - A Parable in Determination - Providence Holistic Counseling Services - bright sunlight